Alexander-Murray/Mixed-Integer-ALADIN/README.md

 **eig_flip:** 1,0.
 Whether or not to flip the eigenvalues of the Hessian matrices in the QP step
 **eig_non0:** 1,0.
 Whether or not to modify zero and negative eigenvalues (regularization) of the Hessian matrices in the QP step

+The syntax for using MI_ALADIN is shown in the EXAMPLE_MIP.

 To cite use:
 @InProceedings{Murray_2018,
   author    = {Murray, A. and Faulwasser, T. and Hagenmeyer, V.},